How to Conditionally Color Cells

 By the end of this tutorial, you'll know how to:

-• Apply static styling to make all cells in a column look the same
+• Apply Static Styling: Make all cells in a column look the same (e.g., all bold or all centered).

-• Use SLDS classes to control colors, backgrounds, and text styles
+• Use SLDS Classes: Master the class names that control colors, backgrounds, and text styles.

 Prerequisites